 After mapping what’s below the surface, the search for mineral deposits and petroleum becomes narrowed down.
 For example, banded iron formations are a significant source of iron ore in which steel can be manufactured.

 If you’re more geared towards geotechnical design, then an engineering geologist career suits you best.

 Their responsibilities include the analysis of rock and soil for underground and surface structures.

 For example, they often assist in the design of engineering structures life dams, buildings, bridges, tunnels and roads.

 This type of geologist is familiar with rock mechanics and structural geologic mapping.

 In addition, they relate rocks with the physical and chemical structure and the processes that act on it.

-Geology ties into disasters, landforms and education
+How does geology tie into disasters, landforms and education?

 Geology is truly a diverse field.
 We discover new things about our planet everyday thanks to it.

 For example, we can better understand disaster management by analyzing plate tectonics.
 Through seismology and tomography, we can enhance prediction models for phenomena like earthquakes, landslides and volcanoes.